 Great photos in general, and great travel photos in particular are easy to spot.
 It’s pretty simple!
 If I look at one of my pictures and I can say: that’s nice, or that’s a very cute smile of my daughter, or what a beautiful landscape shot, or this picture reminds me of what I felt at that time and place…then I know that my picture is great.
 On the other hand, if my photo makes me ask: why did I take this picture?
 Or those 20 pictures of the same scene…then my photo is probably not that great.
 However, taking great travel photos that impress you or others is not easy.
 Read on and find my five simple principles for taking great travel photos.

-I am not a great travel photographer, but I have certainly improved over the years.
-So, how do you become able to take great travel photos?
-I am talking about travel photos that capture not only what you see but also some of the emotion you feel?
+I am not a professional travel photographer, but over the years I have improved and learned how to take great travel photos.
+From learning what to look for when taking travel pictures, to composition rules, taking great travel photos doesn’t have to be super complicated.
+So, how do you learn how to take great travel photos?
+I am talking about travel photos that capture not only the places you see but also some of the emotion you feel when you capture those great travel photos?

-In order to improve our travel photos, let’s step back and get a bit philosophical.
+In order to learn hot to take great travel photos, let’s step back and get a bit philosophical.

 Venice, Italy – Gondola on Grand Canal with the beautiful Rialto Bridge in the background